 The number of work credits you need is based on how old you are when you must stop working.
 The younger you are, the less time you've had to work, so you'll need fewer credits.

 Both you and your children may qualify for aid while they're dependent on you.

-SSI, or Supplemental Security Income is paid for by tax revenues and kicks in if you don’t have enough work credits to qualify for SSDI.
-You also can’t have assets of more than $2,000 as an individual or $3,000 as a couple.
+SSI is paid for by tax revenues.
+It kicks in if you don’t have enough work credits for SSDI.
+You can receive SSI if you're age 65 or older, blind, or disabled.
+You can’t own assets of more than $2,000 as a single person or a child, or greater than $3,000 as a married couple.

-If you receive SSI, only you can receive benefits but SSDI may also qualify for benefits.
-If you're on SSI, your children may qualify for benefits in other ways but not based on your disability.
+Your children may qualify for benefits in other ways if you're on SSI, but not based on your disability.

 How Much Will the Child Receive?

-The benefit the child or children receive is based on the benefit amount of the person who is disabled.
-Normally, the child will receive as much as 50 percent of the disabled person’s total SSDI benefit although the actual percentage is determined based on individual factors.
+A child's aid is based on the amount received by the person who is disabled.
+A child can receive as much as 50% of the disabled person’s total SSDI benefit.
+It's determined based on a few factors.

-Children may receive survivor benefits of up to 75 percent of the deceased parent’s benefit until they reach the age of 18 or 19 if they’re still in high school.
+Children may receive survivor benefits of up to 75% of the deceased parent’s benefit until they reach the age of 18, or age 19 if they’re still in high school.

-Grandchildren may also receive survivor benefits if they meet the same eligibility requirements as they did to qualify for benefits when the person was living but disabled.
-Qualified grandchildren will receive 75 percent of their grandparent’s SSDI benefit.
+Grandchildren may also receive survivor benefits if they meet the same eligibility requirements as they did to qualify for aid when the person was living but was disabled.
+Qualifying grandchildren will receive 75% of their grandparent’s SSDI benefit.